 What are music NFTs, and how are they shaping the way music sounds?

 What are music NFTs?
 In a nutshell, they’re digital files representing an exclusive right to an artist’s music access and listening to music.
-Music NFTs can be used in various ways, such as tickets to concerts or acquiring music.
+Music NFTs can be used in various ways, such as tickets to concerts or acquire music.
 They’ve been around for some time but are still relatively new.

 Music nfts offer artists a way to generate income that wasn’t possible before.
 Previously, artists relied on traditional methods such as touring and album sales in order to generate revenue.
 However, with music nfts, they can instead focus on creating more content and generating more revenue from their platforms.